dividat/focus-shift/README.md

 The following attributes may be added in the markup to guide the moving of focus"

-- `data-focus-group`: Defines a navigation group.
-- `data-focus-group-strategy`: Determines the initial focus when focus moves to a group.
+- `data-focus-group`: Defines a navigation group and the initial focus when focus moves to a group.
 Default is `linear`.
   - `first`: The first element in the DOM order receives focus.
   - `last`: The last element in the DOM order is focused initially.
   - `active`: Focuses on the element within the group marked as active.
   - `linear`: Focus is determined by the spatial direction of user navigation.
 - `data-focus-group-active`: Marks an element as the currently active element within a group.
-- `data-focus-mute`: Skips the element and its descendants in navigation.
+- `data-focus-skip`: Skips the element and its descendants in navigation.
-- `data-focus-solo`: Focuses within this element only, ignoring others in the same group.

 ## Limitations and simplifying assumptions
 - **Arrow key navigation only**: The library listens only to arrow key events for navigation.